 Core Charge Policies

 The Core Charge applies when we build a diff from our supply of differentials and parts.
 To ensure we have adequate diff supplies on hand we place an additional charge on your order.
 As an incentive to send us your original diff, all or part of that core charge may be refunded.
 Cores must be received back within 30 days of your receipt of the new diff.
 Cores returned after the 30 days will not be accepted for refund.
 It is important that we receive your core promptly so that we can count on having good stock on hand for our future customers.
 Core charges may seem like an additional upfront cost for you but it ensures we have re-useable parts.
-Without these re-useable parts we would have to source new parts from BMW which will make the diff builds more expensive for everyone.
+Without these re-useable parts we would have to use new parts from BMW which will make the diff builds more expensive for everyone.
 And shipping your core back to us quickly ensures you do not pay credit card interest on the core charge.
-Core diffs must be complete except for the parts required for you to re-install the new diff (the back cover for instance).
+Core diffs must be complete except for the parts required for you to re-install the new diff.
 In other words, you must return a diff equal in components and accessories to the one we sent you.
 Things like input and output flanges must be returned as these are cleaned and re-used in our diff rebuilds.
 Critical parts that are missing from your core diff will be deducted from your core refund.

 Limited Slip Cores: The following only applies to these models: E24, E28, E30, E36, Z3